ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 ## 🧩 Developer Notes

-Always update VERSIONFILE, tampermonkey.js, and injection.js together.
+Make sure you **always** update VERSIONFILE, tampermonkey.js, and injection.js together. (as soon as ProgMEM-CC fixes the issue with "Github Actions being disabled")

 Never publish unstable code to / (root).
-Use /beta for testing builds.
+Use /beta for any test builds you have got.

 Repo rename pending once closed-source dependencies are synced.